|

 ||||

-Before that, I toured as a guitarist and singer, spending the late 1970s and most of the '80s wandering around Europe, Asia, Africa and Central America, fronting a blues band in Seville, a swing duo in Antwerp, and a rock band at the Grand Hotel in Colombo, Sri Lanka.
+Before I started writing professionally, I toured as a guitarist and singer, spending the late 1970s and most of the '80s wandering around Europe, Asia, Africa and Central America, fronting a blues band in Seville, a swing duo in Antwerp and a rock band at the Grand Hotel in Colombo, Sri Lanka.
 (The agent had hired me as an Elvis imitator.
-It did not work out.
-There was also a brief period playing alto saxophone in sailor bars, often while standing on a tabletop in cowboy boots...)
-As far as more formal gigging goes, I have toured coast to coast in the United States numerous times, and recorded an LP, Songster, Fingerpicker, Shirtmaker (I have lots of copies left.
-Just let me know if you want one.
-I ship in bulk, if desired) and a CD, Street Corner Cowboys, which is much, much better.
+It did not work out.)
+There was also a brief period playing alto saxophone in sailor bars, often while standing on tables in cowboy boots...
+As far as more formal gigging goes, I have toured coast to coast in the United States numerous times, and recorded an LP, Songster, Fingerpicker, Shirtmaker (I have lots of copies left, and ship in bulk, if desired) and a CD, Street Corner Cowboys, which is much, much better.
 (There is more about both of these projects at my music page.)
-As a musician (and to a great extent as a writer as well), my mentor and main influence was Dave Van Ronk, who gave me a year of guitar lessons, and many years of staying up late at night, listening to records of everything from Bulgarian folk music to Bing Crosby.
-Dave was a brilliant and omnivorous intellect, and I did my best to capture his voice and a sample of his memories, wit and wisdom in his memoir, The Mayor of MacDougal Street.
-(There is also information about some of his albums on the aforementioned music page.)
+I have also filmed an instructional DVD on the Bahamian guitar style of Joseph Spence, and taught at various blues and guitar camps.
+(Visit YouTube to see me playing songs by Robert Johnson, Mississippi John Hurt, Furry Lewis, Jean-Bosco Mwenda, and others.)
+Currently, I am mostly gigging as a duo with my wife, Sandrine Sheon, on clarinet.
+As a musician (and to a great extent as a writer as well), my mentor was Dave Van Ronk, who gave me a year of guitar lessons and many years of staying up late at night, arguing politics and listening to records of everything from Bulgarian folk music to Bing Crosby.
+Dave was a brilliant and omnivorous intellect, and I did my best to capture his voice and a sample of his memories, wit and wisdom in The Mayor of MacDougal Street, which recently inspired the Coen Brothers' movie Inside Llewyn Davis.
+(There is information about some of his albums on the aforementioned music page.)
 Along with Dave, I picked up stuff from various other musicians over the years, as well as learning a lot from records.
-(Rev. Gary Davis and Joseph Spence are my longtime guitar heroes, and I recently completed an instructional DVD on Spence'sstyle.)
-The most interesting experience of this kind was three months in Lubumbashi studying with t he Congolese master Jean-Bosco Mwenda.
-I play one of Bosco’s tunes on Street Corner Cowboys, but to really get a feel for his music, I recommend the albums on my African acoustic guitar page, as well as African Acoustic, an album I did with Dominic Kakolobango.
+(Mississippi John Hurt, Rev. Gary Davis, and Joseph Spence are my longtime guitar heroes.)
+The most interesting experience of this kind was three months in Lubumbashi studying with the Congolese master Jean-Bosco Mwenda.
+I play one of Bosco’s tunes on Street Corner Cowboys, and also guest on African Acoustic, by my friend Dominic Kakolobango.
 I also learned a great deal from Perry Lederman, whose posthumous CD is one of my treasures.